 It is very easy to think of getting a new sofa or TV for our space.
 But we usually neglect the most important thing in our home!
 The air/oxygen!

-The easiest but also cost-effective way to improve the air quality in our home is plants.
+The easiest but also the most cost-effective way to improve the air quality in our home are plants.

 In addition to improving our health, they increase our concentration, reduce stress, reduce noise, and help us breathe more easily when they are in the room.
 Specific plants can remove up to 87% of the toxins found in the air within 24 hours!